| Contents | Prev | Next | JDBCTM Guide: Getting Started |

 where the variablecon.setTransactionIsolation(TRANSACTION_READ_COMMITTED);

-.
+con has type Connection.
 If all transactions in a system execute at

 the TRANSACTION_READ_COMMITTED isolation level or higher, then a transaction will